-My parents divorced when I was 14 years old.
-My father wasn’t around most of the time.
-He was busy traveling the world for work, leaving my mother to do most of the raising of my younger brother and sister and me.
+My parents divorced when I was 14 years old and my father was busy traveling the world for work, leaving my mother to do most of the raising of my younger brother and sister and me.

 It must’ve been the way she was raised.
 One simple question from our grandfather (her father) would disrupt your lazy behavior.